 a.
 I will bless the LORD who has given me counsel: The false gods of the nations could never give counsel the way the LORD gave it to David.
 When David needed guidance, God gave it to him, and therefore David praised God.

 b.
-My heart also instructs me in the night seasons: This was because David’s heart was instructed first by God and His Word, and therefore could also instruct him in the ways of God.
+My heart also instructs me in the night seasons: David’s heart was instructed first by God and His Word, and therefore his heart could also instruct him in the ways of God.
 This is an example of the benefits that come from the transformation of thinking spoken of in Romans 12:1-2.

 i.
-The Psalms also know that it can be vain to stay up late to try and figure your problems (Psalm 127:1-2).
-Yet David knew the joy of communing with God in the night seasons and receiving guidance from Him.
+Solomon says in Psalm 127:1-2 that it can be vain to stay up late to try to figure out your problems.
+Yet David, Solomon’s father, knew the joy of communing with God in the night seasons and receiving guidance from Him.

 ii.
 “Methinks I hear a sweet still voice within me, saying, This is the way, walk in it; and this in the night season, when I am wrapped in rest and silence.”
 (Trapp)